About Us

 Supporting Curlew Conservation

-Curlew Action empowers people working in the field by providing resources and connecting them with expertise.
-For instance, we are helping Curlew Country to resource their groundbreaking fieldwork and headstarting project, and we are working with the Curlew Recovery Partnership (CRP) to supply high-quality training courses and videos.
-We devised the Curlew Fieldworkers’ Toolkit, and in partnership with WWT made it an accessible online resource for anyone requiring information or advice on fieldwork.
+We have also helped Curlew Country to resource their groundbreaking fieldwork and headstarting project, and work with the Curlew Recovery Partnership (CRP) to supply high-quality training courses and videos.
+We devised the Curlew Fieldworker Toolkit, and in partnership with WWT made it an accessible online resource for anyone requiring information or advice on fieldwork.

 World Curlew Day

-Mary Colwell established World Curlew Day in 2017.
-It is a day to celebrate and raise awareness about curlews across the globe and a fantastic opportunity to tell their stories.
+It is a day to celebrate and raise awareness about Curlews across the globe and a fantastic opportunity to tell their stories.
 Curlews everywhere are in serious trouble but there are many creative ways to help them.

 Natural History Education